The following is a timeline of memorable dates in Texas Ranger and Texas history in a year-by-year format.

 Settlers propose recognition of Texas as a Mexican state.
 The Mexican Central Government rejects their request and Texas remains part of the state of Tejas y Coahuila.

-Settlers hold the first of two conventions to protest Mexican Central Government treatment of the Texas settlers.
+Settlers hold the first of two conventions to protest Mexican Central Government treatment.

-Stephen F. Austin journeys to Mexico City to petition for states' rights.
+Stephen F. Austin journeys to Mexico City to petition for states' rights and equitable treatment of settlers.
 The Vice-president, Gomez Farias, refuses to meet with him because President Santa Anna is never available.
 After many bureaucratic delays, Austin gives up and leaves for Texas.

 On the long return trip, Austin is overtaken by Mexican troops and arrested for inciting revolution.
 He will be imprisoned without due process until September of 1835.
 After having pleaded with the Tejas settlers for moderation, he now becomes a fervent believer in the Texas Independence movement.